dimitarg/dimitarg.github.io/_posts/2020-09-02-pure-testing-scala.md

 > Note: `weaver-test` is built on top of `cats-effect` and `fs2`.
 If you're using `zio`, it has a module for `zio` integration; that being said, you should also consider looking at [`zio-test`](https://zio.dev/docs/usecases/usecases_testing).

-That is, a test it a function which returns a value of type `Expectations` indicating whether the test succeeded or not:
+A test is a function which returns a value of type `Expectations` indicating whether the test succeeded or not:

 ```scala
 case class Expectations(val run: ValidatedNel[AssertionException, Unit])